abc1199281/DSP_lab/Readme.md

 To link the experiment to theory, the layouts of forders follows the outline of [1].
 Besides, the experiments which are not covered in the book are located in the folder **other**.

-There are several level for you to explore.
+There are several levels for you to explore.
 - [Basic] :
 If you're beginner, these experiments are designed for you.
 It won't be hard.
 Just relax and give it a try.
 - [Middle] :